tom-23/Horizon/README.md

 ## TODO List:
 - [x] Ensure it builds on Windows and not just macOS
-- [x] Make the UI look SEXCCCCC.
 - [x] Theme management using JSON
 - [x] Getting audio into a region
-- [ ] Library / file browser functionality
+- [x] Library / file browser functionality
 - [ ] MIDI / Software instruments
 - [ ] Audio Effects (Reverb etc...)
 - [ ] The 'node' editor